denisblondeau/TestWeatherKitRESTAPI/README.md

 # TestWeatherKitRESTAPI
-iOS 15.5 Demo of Apple's WeatherKit REST API - This demo retrieves the CurrentWeather Dataset.
+iOS 15.5 Demo of Apple's WeatherKit REST API - This demo retrieves all weather datasets for a specific location.

 Note: This static demo uses a BETA API - i.e. it may break at any time...